orchest/orchest/README.md

 ## Hello, world! 👋

 Orchest is a browser based IDE for Data Science.
 It integrates your favorite Data Science tools out of the box, so you don’t have to.
-The application is easy to use and can run on your laptop as well as on a large scale cloud cluster.
+It's is easy to use and can run on your laptop as well as on a large scale cloud cluster.

 <p align="center">